Kotti/Kotti/docs/installation.rst

 ------------

 - Runs on Python versions 2.6 and 2.7.
-- Support for PostgreSQL and SQLite (tested regularly), and a list of `other SQL databases`_
+- Support for PostgreSQL, MySQL and SQLite (tested regularly), and a list of `other SQL databases`_
 - Support for WSGI and a `variety of web servers`_, including Apache

 Installation using ``virtualenv``